shivangthakur-007/practice_fullstack/practice_server/README.md

 - it's router which provide a url where your existing code available.
 - route.use('/', userroute)=> here userroute is a code which is available on '/';
 -
+ # Body-parser
+ -
+Body-parser is a Node.js middleware that parses the incoming request bodies in a middleware before you handle it.
+It is useful for parsing JSON, buffer, string and URL encoded data submitted using HTTP POST request.

+Without body-parser, you would have to manually parse the request body in your code.
+This can be time-consuming and error-prone, especially if the request body is complex.

+Body-parser makes it easy to parse the request body by providing a number of middleware functions that can be used to parse different types of data.
+For example, the following middleware function parses JSON request bodies:

+JavaScript
+const bodyParser = require('body-parser');

+app.use(bodyParser.json());
+Use code with caution.
+Learn more
+Once this middleware function is registered, you can access the parsed JSON data in your code using the req.body object.
+For example, the following code prints the name property of the parsed JSON object to the console:

+JavaScript
+app.post('/users', (req, res) => {
+  const name = req.body.name;

+  console.log('User created:', name);

+  res.send('User created successfully');
+});
+Use code with caution.
+Learn more
+Body-parser is a popular Node.js middleware that is used by many developers to parse request bodies.
+It is easy to use and can save you a lot of time and effort.

+Here are some of the benefits of using body-parser in Node.js applications:

+It makes it easy to parse request bodies, even if they are complex.
+It supports a variety of data formats, including JSON, buffer, string, and URL encoded data.
+It is easy to use and can be configured to meet your specific needs.
+It is well-tested and reliable.
+If you are developing Node.js applications that need to parse request bodies, I recommend using body-parser.
+It is a powerful and easy-to-use middleware that can save you a lot of time and effort.